footballhead/pre-ablo/README.md

 > WARNING: This repo uses submodules, please clone recursively if you want the tools!

-_Diablo Pre-release Demo ENHANCED_ (PRDE) is a project that consists of many parts:
+_Pre-ablo_ is a project that consists of many parts:

   * Individual fixes, packaged in a custom dplay.dll (this repo)
   * A custom CLI for packaging files in the final MPQ (https://gitlab.com/moralbacteria/mpqadd)
   * A custom ddraw.dll for better graphics support and other goodies (https://github.com/footballhead/diablo-ddrawwrapper/tree/prde)
   * A CI/CD pipeline for producing builds for release (see [.gitlab-ci.yml](.gitlab-ci.yml))
+  * A simple website on the [pages](https://gitlab.com/moralbacteria/diablo-prdemo-patches/-/tree/pages) branch.
+Hosted with GitLab pages at https://moralbacteria.gitlab.io/diablo-prdemo-patches/

 ### diablo-prdemo-patches / dplay.dll (this repo!)